codeigniter4/CodeIgniter4/user_guide_src/source/libraries/encryption.rst

 key      Encryption key starter
 ======== ===============================================

-You can over-ride any of those settings by passing your own ``Config`` object, or an associative array of parameters, or even just the driver name, to the Services::
+You can over-ride any of these settings by passing your own ``Config`` object, or an associative array of parameters, or even just the driver name, to the Services::

     $encrypter = \Config\Services::encrypter($params);